zozzlethena/docs/pages/launch.md

 The tokens will be sent to the same address, as with any bridging experience.

-The `$WEVE` bridging service is available at https://weve.velodrome.finance
+The `$WEVE` bridging service is available at https://weve.velodrome.finance and will be available until the 30th of June.
+Unclaimed `$USDC` and `$VELO` will be transferred back into the treasury.

 ### Initial Distribution